EasyEngine/docs/commands/wp/create.md

 : If set, the database connection is not checked.

 [\--version=&lt;version&gt;]
-: Select which WordPress version you want to download.
+: Select which wordpress version you want to download.
 Accepts a version number, ‘latest’ or ‘nightly’.

 [\--skip-content]
 : Download WP without the default themes and plugins.